-Applications may be submitted in person at an ANC 5C Commission meeting, or via email to ANC 5C Treasurer, Jeremiah Montague Jr. at email@example.com.
+Applications may be submitted to your 5C Commissioner via email or in person.
 Only complete applications will be accepted (See requirements below).
 The Grants Committee is available to assist organizations with their applications.
-Organizations may submit applications early.
+Organizations may submit applications earlier.

 The ANC 5C Commission generally meets the third Wednesday of each month (except July and August, when the Commission is on recess) at 7:00 PM.
 Always check the meetings page of the website as time and location may change.
 The primary contact for the grant proposal will be notified when the grant application is scheduled to be heard.
 Please provide ( 8 ) eight copies of the application.

 After grant applications are reviewed and voted on by the Grants Committee, a recommendation is presented to the Commission for a vote.
 The Applicant, or the Applicant’s representative must be present at the ANC 5C Commission meeting.
-ANC 5C meetings take place on the third Wednesday of each month (July and August) at 7:00 PM at the Fifth Police District, 1801 Bladensburg Rd, NE.
 Please remember to check the meetings calendar at http://www.ancward5c.com as time and location may change.
 Bring ( 8 ) eight copies of your final grant proposal to the ANC 5C Commission meeting.

 A successful grant application has two parts:

 - The Grant Proposal